frootlab/frootlab.github.io/_projects/deet.md

 **Deet** is a universal data mapper and SQL-Database engine, that implements high-performance and security requirements for large-scale data analysis applications.
-Deet is based on the [Python](https://www.python.org/) programming language and actively developed as part of the [Liquid Code](/liquid) framework.
+Deet is based on the [Python](https://www.python.org/) programming language and actively developed as the database component of the [Vivid Code](/vivid) framework.

 {% include article/figure.html url="/images/fig/deet.svg"
   description="Deet unifies various data sources into a common data interface" %}